 Fight the clutter

 Don’t give your site visitors opportunities to get distracted.
 Keep your website tidy and spacious, so they can focus on what really matters (Not to mention, embracing minimalism is a major web design trend of this year).
 It may seem tempting to squeeze in as much content as possible, but an overcrowded website is not just a design-fail, it will most definitely hurt your website’s performance.
 An important term to mention here is “whitespace,” which in web design lingo basically refers to any portion of your website that doesn’t include any content.
-Even if this seems counterintuitive, whitespace is good.
+Even if this seems counterintuitive, whitespace is good and a key facet of modern website design.
 Great, even!
 It is the “empty” spots that really call attention to the content of your site.
 Make sure you use whitespace generously to make your website come to life.

 Make the search easy